zfan20/STOSA/README.md

 leave-one-out setting.
 Make sure you download the datasets from the [link](https://jmcauley.ucsd.edu/data/amazon/).

 ### Data Preprocessing
-Use the DataProcessing.py under the data/, and make sure you change the DATASET variable value to your dataset name, then you run:
+Use the DataProcessing_amazon.py under the data/, and make sure you change the DATASET variable value to your dataset name, then you run:
 ```
-DataProcessing_amazon.py
+python DataProcessing_amazon.py
 ```

 ## Baby Dataset Training and Prediction